How to Get Rid of Moths

 Clove and Bay Leaf Pantry Repellent

-Pantry moths are sensitive to the strong aroma of cloves and bay leaves, making them effective natural repellents for food storage areas.
+Pantry moths are sensitive to the strong aroma of cloves and bay leaves, making them effective repellents for food storage areas.

 Clove and Bay Leaf Pantry Repellent